 Books can be incredibly important and valuable works to their authors.
-Do you have a book you are working on wondering if you should trademark the book title, or if you even can?
+Do you have a book you are working on wondering if you should trademark the book title, or if you even can trademark a book?
 The answer to this question is somewhat complicated.

-In general terms, you cannot trademark a singular, stand-alone book title.
-However, if your book is part of a series, you can look into trademarking your books series title.
+Generally, you cannot trademark a singular, stand-alone book title.
+However, if your book is part of a series, we can look into trademarking your books series titles as part of our attorney-client relationship.
 This is because of the underlying reasons why trademarks are granted in the first place.

 Why Trademarks Are Given Out

-Trademarks are recognizable signs, designs, or expressions that identify specific products or services of a particular source as distinct from others.
-The primary purpose of trademarks is to prevent consumer confusion by ensuring two similar businesses do not operate under the same name or symbol.
+According to trademark law, trademarks are recognizable signs, designs, or expressions that identify specific goods and services of a particular source as distinct from others.
+The primary purpose of trademarks is to prevent potential conflicts and consumer confusion by ensuring two confusingly similar businesses do not operate under the same name or symbol.

-Because books do not typically identify the underlying source of goods or services, book titles typically cannot be trademarked.
-Playing this out further, the sources of books are the publisher.
-So a book title would not identify the underlying source of the goods or service.
+Because books do not typically identify the underlying source of goods and services, book titles typically cannot be trademarked.
+Playing this out further, the sources of literary works are the publisher.
+So book titles would not identify the underlying source of the goods or service.

 Title of a Single Work Refusal

 A title of a single work refusal is what happens when the USPTO refuses to register a trademark because the sample of how the trademark is actually used demonstrates that the trademark is being used solely as the title of a single creative work, such as a book’s title, and not as a trademark.

 Based on trademark law, single creative works are not eligible for trademark approval.
 Typically, single creative works are things like books, DVDs, songs, audio CDs, or films.
 Creative works such as these are typically not considered trademark eligible unless the single work is actually considered part of a series.

 Moreover, if the creative work is a type of work in which the content significantly changes between each edition, performance, or issue, it can be eligible for trademark protection.